 Set a small area rug on the floor.
 Its shape (round, rectangular, oblong) and size will depend on the floor space configuration of the interior recess.
 Your guests will linger in this space for a long while, enjoying the collections on the walls.
 It is important that they all be small, framed, and arranged in a beautiful pattern.

 7) Place a nice area rug in the alcove and set a low coffee table on it.
-This table can hold all family and personal mementos, keepsakes, collectibles, and the like.
+This table can hold all family and personal mementoes, keepsakes, collectables, and the like.
 It can also hold unusual art objects, ceramics, figurines, etc… Things that’ll make visitors linger and scrutinise.

 8) Another design idea for an alcove space of an interior is to set a chaise lounge in the space with some nice bright pillows.
 If you prefer, you can use one of those classic designs – a scroll chair.
 Place a large framed artwork on the wall . . . metal artwork will be a nice item.
 Set a runner rug in front of the chaise and place a small round top table on a thin pedestal to the side.
 An addition of a tall table lamp will throw in subdued light if or when the need arises.

-9) If the alcove is less than 60cm (24 inches wide) thick glass shelves can be installed, floor to top to serve as display shelves.
-Build a dropped (false) ceiling fitted with recessed lights that’ll light up your displayed items and serve as a space to display collectibles, memorabilia, or any other items you may want to show off.
+9) If the alcove is less than 60cm (24 inches wide) thick glass shelves can be installed floor to ceiling to serve as display shelves.
+Build a dropped (false) ceiling fitted with recessed lights that’ll light up your displayed items and serve as a space to display collectables, memorabilia, or any other items you may want to show off.
 Ensure the wall is painted a light hue so that whatever items are placed on the glass shelves will stand out clearly and distinctly.
 Try to avoid clutter on glass shelves.

 Alcoves, interior wall recesses, niche, or whatever you prefer to call them, are an interior designer’s delight that can also serve as perfect hiding places for relaxing, reading or sleeping.